 I was asked to upload over 1000 images, each image approximately 3768 pixels wide and upwards, mostly over 3MB in size.
-Instead of spending time resizing and saving each image individually, I found a quick solution for batch resizing images to scale, then optimizing for web use.
+Instead of spending time resizing and saving each image individually, I found a quick solution to batch resize images to scale and then optimise for web use.
 I used a brilliant extension that gives you so many more options, it’s been a lifesaver.

 Here’s a look at Photoshop’s Image Processor without installing the extension:

 Here’s a look at the many additional options available after installing CS6/CC Adobe Photoshop Panels & Actions:

 - Make sure you have Adobe Photoshop and Adobe Bridge closed before moving on.

 - Download CS6/CC Adobe Photoshop Panels & Actions and unzip the contents to a preferred location of your choice.